Home Examples Screenshots User manual Bluesky logo

 Fowler–Nordheim tunnelling

-\[\boldsymbol{J} = A(n-n^{eq}) V^2 exp \left( -\frac{q4d\sqrt{2m} \phi^{3/2}}{3q \hbar V} \right)\] Not yet implemented but could be on request. \(A\) is a constant, \(V\) is the applied bias, and \(\phi\) is the barrier height calculated from the band structure, m is the mass of an electron, and d is the thickness of the barrier.
-In the model this is implemented as:
+\[\boldsymbol{J} = A(n-n^{eq}) V^2 \exp \left( -\frac{q4d\sqrt{2m} \phi^{3/2}}{3q \hbar V} \right)\] Not yet implemented but could be on request.
+Here \(A\) is a constant, \(V\) is the applied bias, and \(\phi\) is the barrier height calculated from the band structure, \(m\) is the electron mass, and \(d\) is the thickness of the barrier.
+In the model this is implemented as: \[\boldsymbol{J} = A(n-n^{eq}) V^2 \exp \left( -\frac{B \phi^{3/2}}{V} \right)\]

 Thermionic emission

-\[\boldsymbol{J} = A(n-n^{eq}) T^2 exp \left( -\frac{q\phi -q\sqrt{qV/ 4 \pi \epsilon d}}{kT} \right)\]
+\[\boldsymbol{J} = A(n-n^{eq}) T^2 \exp \left( -\frac{q\phi -q\sqrt{qV/ 4 \pi \epsilon d}}{kT} \right)\]

-Not yet implemented but could be on request. \(A\) is a constant, \(V\) is the applied bias, and \(\phi\) is the barrier height calculated from the band structure, m is the mass of an electron, and d is the thickness of the barrier.
-In the model this is implemented as:
+Not yet implemented but could be on request.
+Here \(A\) is a constant, \(V\) is the applied bias, and \(\phi\) is the barrier height calculated from the band structure, \(m\) is the electron mass, and \(d\) is the barrier thickness.
+In the model this is simplified to: \[\boldsymbol{J} = A(n-n^{eq}) T^2 \exp \left( -\frac{q\phi -B\sqrt{V}}{kT} \right)\]

 Hopping conduction

-Not yet implemented but could be on request. \[\boldsymbol{J} = A(n-n^{eq}) V exp \left( -\frac{q\phi}{kT} \right)\]
+Not yet implemented but could be on request. \[\boldsymbol{J} = A(n-n^{eq}) V \exp \left( -\frac{q\phi}{kT} \right)\]